EarthquakeNPP: A Benchmark for Earthquake Forecasting with Neural Point Processes

-\textbf{Synthetic ETAS Catalogs.} We simulate a synthetic catalog using the ETAS model with parameters estimated from ComCat, at $M_c\ 2.5$, within the same California region.
+We simulate a synthetic catalog using the ETAS model with parameters estimated from ComCat, at $M_c\ 2.5$, within the same California region.
 A second catalog emulates the time-varying data-missingness present in observational catalogs by removing events using the time-dependent formula from \citet{page2016three},

 where $M$ is the mainshock magnitude.
 Events below this threshold are removed using mainshocks of Mw 5.2 and above.
 The inclusion of these datasets allows us to test whether NPPs are inhibited by data missingness to the same extent that ETAS is.